8 Wine Education Experts & Courses You Should Know About

 Feiring is an author and creator of the Feiring Line, the world’s first independent natural wine newsletter.
 The newsletter’s website is an “ever-growing, fully searchable database packed with the best people, vineyards and bottles the natural wine world has to offer.”

 The Society of Wine Educators (SWE), founded in 1977, is a nonprofit organization “focused on providing wine and spirits education along with the conferral of several certifications” from a self-study course.
 The mission of the Society of Wine Educators is to set the standard for quality and responsible wine and spirits education and professional certification.
-According to its website, the Society of Wine Educators offers several certification programs, among them Certified Specialist of Wine (CSW), Certified Specialist of Spirits (CSS), Certified Wine Educator (CWE), Certified Spirits Educator (CSE), and Hospitality/Beverage Specialist Certificate (HBSC).
-These self-study educational programs are internationally recognized and highly regarded in the wine and spirits industry for both their quality and relevance to the industry.
+According to its website, the Society of Wine Educators offers several wine certification programs, among them Certified Specialist of Wine (CSW), Certified Specialist of Spirits (CSS), Certified Wine Educator (CWE), Certified Spirits Educator (CSE), and Hospitality/Beverage Specialist Certificate (HBSC).
+TThese self-study wine certification programs are internationally recognized and highly regarded in the wine and spirits industry for both their quality and relevance to the industry.
 The SWE website is the best place to begin if you’re interested in a wine education certification; the “Start Here” section walks you through, in detail, the certification information you need to know.

 The Wine & Spirit Education Trust (WSET) provides globally recognized education and qualifications in wines, spirits and sake, for professionals and enthusiasts.
-WSET offers in-class as well as self-study courses for nine qualifications.
+WSET offers in-class as well as self-study wine courses for nine qualifications.

 The International Sommelier Guild (ISG) is the “world’s leading licensed provider of Sommelier education.”
 The ISG takes a classroom-based educational approach, using a curriculum developed by wine and hospitality industry professionals to teach wine enthusiasts how to become certified sommeliers.
 ISG instructors are chefs, restaurant owners, hospitality consultants, wine directors, importers, distributors and retailers.